dwinter/rensembl/README.md

 The very early stage of an R package wrapping [the Esembl REST api](http://rest.ensembl.org/).

-This package is very much a workin progress, and the behaviour may well change in the future.
-Evenso, there is some stuff to play with already.
+This package is very much a work in progress, and the behaviour may well change in the future.
+Eveni so, there is some stuff to play with already.
 You can install via `devtools`

 ```r
 devtools::install_github("dwinter/rensembl")